Saturday, December 31, 2011

 Born This Day:

-1931: Skeeter Davis ("The End of the World") was born in Dry Ridge, Kentucky; died of breast cancer on September 19, 2004 in Nashville, Tennessee.
+1931: Skeeter Davis ("The End Of The World") was born in Dry Ridge, Kentucky; died of breast cancer on September 19, 2004 in Nashville, Tennessee.

-1937: John Hartford, multi-instrumentalist and songwriter ("Gentle on My Mind" for Glen Campbell), was born in New York City; died of Non-Hodgkin lymphoma after struggling with the disease for years on June 4, 2001 in Nashville, Tennessee.
+1937: John Hartford, multi-instrumentalist and songwriter ("Gentle On My Mind" for Glen Campbell), was born in New York City; died of non-Hodgkin lymphoma after struggling with the disease for years on June 4, 2001 in Nashville, Tennessee.

 1939: Kim Weston, singer who teamed with Marvin Gaye for songs like "It Takes Two", was born in Detroit, Michigan.